Sachin-Bhat/grrs/README.md

 # grrs
-A simple gep clone using rust!
+A simple grep clone using rust!